Open

 What expenses are eligible under CALQ —Creation?

-Adaptation of an existing work for new media formats.
+Adaptation of a work for new media.

 Who can I contact for more information about the CALQ —Creation?